 They produce products for trading in their residential locations.
 Therefore, the ladies who were mainly in charge of domestic chores and family maintenance used to take part in finances and trade the product from home.

 Also, the females that belonged to the Viking era were experts in storytelling and poetry recitation.
 They used these skills for imparting knowledge to the next generation by reciting the information to the young ones.
 This shows that in the Viking Age, the man and woman as husband and wife work as partners to maintain their living.

 #5 – Other interests of viking women include:

-The women of the viking period were similar to other women of all times as they were also interested in clothing and jewelry.
-Their clothes were usually very creative and colorful and were always two to three-layered.
+The women of the Viking period were similar to other women of all times as they were also interested in clothing and jewellery.
+Their clothes were usually very creative and colourful and were always two to three-layered.
 Clothes were used to identify people’s social hierarchy back then as the quality of clothes corresponds to their social status.
-The jewelry that the women used to wear include necklaces, arm rings, and trefoil buckles.
+The jewellery that the women used to wear include necklaces, arm rings, and trefoil buckles.

 All in all, these facts about the Viking age showed that women were worth much more than the household in charge.
 They had full freedom to live their life on their terms and conditions.
 They used to be treated as partners more than a liability to their husbands after marriage.